 Should I bet if I have a High Card hand?

-You can bet with a high-card hand in low-stakes games to see if stronger combinations form later.
+In low-stakes games, you can bet with a high-card hand to see if stronger combinations form later.
 In high-stakes games, folding early can save you money.

 Which High Card is strongest?